 - Lists for and against are the most flexible method of comparative analysis.
 They allow us to involve others and get fresh perspectives on decisions.

-- Information and facts can’t make decisions for you.
+- Information and facts can’t make decisions for you and cannot help you in making things happen.

-- You will improve your decision making skills by reviewing past decisions made and exploring them to find lessons and opportunities for better tactics.
+- You will improve your decision-making skills by reviewing past decisions made and exploring them to find lessons and opportunities for better tactics in the process of making things happen.

 Think about what you are going to do this weekend.
 Make a list for/against each of your options.
 Include a choice to do nothing and at least one hybrid choice (including a part with several options).